hoheinzollern/interval/README.md

     `integral_intro` will compute an enclosure of the integral accurate to three decimal digits, assuming `i_fuel` is large enough.

+  - `i_size (w h:positive)`

+    Instruct the `plot` tactic to target a resolution of `w` by `h` pixels.
+This parameter is meaningless for the other tactics.
+It defaults to a resolution of `512x384`.
+The tactic will subdivide the input interval into `w` subintervals, and it will try to ensure that the function graph is no larger than a few pixels vertically.

   - `i_delay`

     Prevent Coq from verifying the generated proof at invocation time.